orta/notes/js/why-typescript.md

   TypeScript's independence within Microsoft gave it the freedom to focus on dev tooling, and the ecosystem as an whole and not solely on one _very hard_ problem.
 That gave the TypeScript team the ability to work with many others and constantly release things _the community_ wanted.
 Then over time, I imagine it got harder and harder for the Flow team to get time allocated for community work as their external adoption slowed.
 Which kinda ends up as a feedback loop.
 This makes Flow less of a direct "competitor" today, in comparison to ~2-3 years ago and more of an interesting perspective on how to address similar problems from different angles with different constraints.

+  **Update** Flow recently [updated their public stance](https://medium.com/flow-type/clarity-on-flows-direction-and-open-source-engagement-e721a4eb4d8b) on how they interact with the public which matches the above.

 ## Future

 ### Guestimates at the future of TypeScript?

 The biggest blocker to TypeScript's adoption now is that it requires build-tools.
-I don't think it's likely that type syntax would get added to JavaScript, but there's a very reasonable chance of "types as comments" in JavaScript the langauge.
+I don't think it's likely that type syntax would get added to JavaScript, but there's a very reasonable chance of "types as comments" in JavaScript the language.

 The idea would be to carve out a set of syntax which type-systems like TypeScript can use, but does not define what happens in there to JS runtimes.